Railway-Op-Sim/RailOSPkgManager/docs/creating_packages.md

 ## Mandatory Requirements
-Requirements for package creation are quite strict, the idea being a package should be accessible to all using ROS where possible:
+Requirements for package creation are quite strict, the idea being a package should be accessible to all using Raillway Operating Simulator where possible:

 - Documentation MUST be provided and should be either a markdown file `.md` or a PDF `.pdf`, formats like `.docx` are not accepted due to them not being universal.
 - You must provide only a single `.rly` file per package.